 Table of Contents

 A mosque built on the landing site of Noah’s Ark

 Ahmad Ibn Tulun, the founder of the grand Ibn Tulun Mosque came from humble origins.
 He was the son of a Turkish slave of Mongol origins and owned by the Abbasid Caliph al-Ma’mun.
-Despite his background, he rose to great power and founded the Tulunid Dynasty (868-905 AD) of Egypt.
+Despite his background, he rose to great power and founded Egypt’s Tulunid Dynasty (868-905 AD).
 Ibn Tulun was a quirky man and after becoming the ruler of Egypt, he decided to establish a new city called al-Qata’i atop a rocky hillock.
-He ruthlessly cleared a Christian and Jewish cemetery in order to do so and thus laid the groundwork of the Ibn Tulun Mosque.
+He ruthlessly cleared a Christian and Jewish cemetery in order to do so and thus laid the groundwork for the Ibn Tulun Mosque.
 Now, the rocky hillock of al-Qata’i is extremely special and many biblical legends surround this place.
 It is said to be the landing site of Noah’s Ark, the place where Moses had confronted Pharaoh’s magicians, and near the place where Abraham nearly sacrificed Isaac.
 It was divinity perhaps which saved the Ibn Tulun Mosque when the short-lived Tulunid dynasty fell.
 After regaining the power of Cairo in 905, the Abbasids had Ibn Tulun’s city destroyed to the ground, leaving only the great mosque intact.
 But as the center of power shifted away from the hillock, Ibn Tulun Mosque slipped away from memory.
 It fell into neglect and in the 12th century was used as a temporary shelter by pilgrims, which caused more damage.

 Ibn Tulun Mosque was saved by a murderer